elcicd/el-CICD-docs/tutorial.md

 In each case, you should see a `el-cicd-image-repo-dev-pull-secret` Sealed Secret and Secret in the namespace.
 Checking the _qa_ and _stg_ namespaces will have a similar result.

 #### Confirm the Configuration of the `test-cicd` Project in Jenkins
 Open your browser to the new [Non-prod Automation Server](https://jenkins-devops-cicd-non-prod.apps-crc.testing/).
-As before, click through the insecure warning, and login as the `kubeadmin` again (enter `crc-admin-login` on the command line to copy the pull secret to the clipboard for simplicity's sake).
+As before, click through the privacy warning, and login as the `kubeadmin` again (enter `crc-admin-login` on the command line to copy the pull secret to the clipboard for simplicity's sake).
 One in, click on the `Credentials` link on the left hand side of the window, confirming general el-CICD read-only credentials, image repository pull keys, and specific microservice deploy keys have been properly added.

 [**NOTE**: In the real world, the project would belong to an actual group, whether in OKD directly or as part of your organization's authentication mechanism, and you would log in as an authenticated OKD user and **not** admin.  el-CICD makes every member of the project's group an OKD namespace admin for the Non-prod Automation Server of the group.]